List of Marvel Comics characters: Y: Inhuman

-This Yeti, an Inhuman mutated by the Terrigen Mist, was created by Stan Lee and Jack Kirby and first appeared in Fantastic Four #99.
+Yeti was created by Stan Lee and Jack Kirby and first appeared in Fantastic Four #99.

+Yeti is an Inhuman resembling his namesake.
 The character joins the superhero team First Line, but leaves after losing control during a fight, and lives in a temple in the Himalayas for a period.
 While looking for Crystal, the Human Torch encounters Yeti and, startled by his appearance, attacks him.
 Yeti runs from the Torch's attack and tells the other Inhumans that they are under attack.